dobzinski/dobzinski-k8s-scripts/README.md

 Make sure you have the "kubectl" binary installed and exported to the "PATH".
 You also need to export the KUBECONFIG file.

 This script will be create a table with count resources in Kubernetes Namespaces, using an external list of namespaces from a file.

+Useful for comparing environments after migration!

 **How to use**